-Choose hosts with servers that are geographically close to you so that you can ensure that there will be a naturally-fast response time between the server and your site.
+Choose an SEO web hosting provider with server locations that are geographically close to you so that you can ensure that there will be a naturally-fast server response time for your site.

 You may also want to consider whether or not the hosting servers are located somewhere that might be prone to natural disasters like floods and earthquakes.

-5. Relevant SEO Features: Some hosts will offer helpful SEO tools that you would need to pay for a subscription for otherwise.
-We’ll cover those plugins more specifically in the categories to follow, because they matter more with specific needs.
+5. Relevant SEO Features: Some web hosts will offer helpful SEO tools that you would need to pay for a subscription otherwise.
+We’ll cover those SEO plugins more specifically in the categories to follow because they matter more with specific needs.

-For now, check out different companies to see if they carry any helpful apps and services that will boost your SEO.
+For now, check out different companies to see if they carry any helpful apps and services that will boost your search engine rankings.

 The Winner?
 WPX

-WPX is a clear standout when it comes to all of these factors, enough that I’ve chosen them to host my own domain, DiggityMarketing.com.
+WPX is a clear standout when it comes to all of these factors, enough that I’ve chosen them to host my website, DiggityMarketing.com.
 They focus on WordPress Hosting and are #1 rated for it on Trustpilot.

-Without knowing anything else about your needs, I will say that the WordPress platform is an excellent one if you want to build SEO-focused websites.
+Without knowing anything else about your needs, I will say that the WordPress platform is an excellent one if you want to build an SEO-focused WordPress site.
 This is because of the plentiful features and a strong community of theme designers.

-WPX is particularly well-known for the 30-second response time of their customer relations (I’ve tested this multiple times myself)—something that should reassure any SEO-focused hosting shopper who needs an immediate response to their problems.
+WPX is particularly well-known for excellent WordPress hosting and the 30-second response time of their customer support (I’ve tested this multiple times)—something that should reassure any SEO-focused WordPress hosting shopper who needs an immediate response to their problems.

 But, let’s assume your needs are a lot more specific for the next category.
 For example, if you want to build an online shop.

-If you are planning to open and expand an online business or store, you need to think longer about your hosting needs than say, a casual blogger.
+If you are planning to open and expand an online business or store, you need to think longer about your small business web hosting needs than say, a casual blogger.

 Your e-commerce store (especially if you plan to expand) will require a lot more resources than others.
 In addition to great SEO features, you will also need enough space for potentially hundreds or thousands of product images, example videos, and other rich media.